credfeto/credfeto-local-aur-cache/README.md

 When the AUR started to get DDOS'd back in August 2025 updating everything including AUR packages became quite unpredictable and with multiple computers because more time-consuming than I was happy with.

+Currently, it is set up as just a local cache.
+If the AUR isn't available for any reason, the cache will return the current versions of packages in the cache and not found for anything it does not know about.
+This will allow a ``yay -Syu`` to work without erroring about cthe AUR not being available.

 ### Why Dotnet?

 Dotnet is what I've been using for work and therefore what I'm most familiar with.
 So while I could have written this in